-One of the best motorcycles of the 80s, it was first shown to the press and public at the 1984 IFMA Cologne Show in Germany, production of the Suzuki GSX-R750 followed in 1985 and it wasn’t made available in the US until the 1986 model year.
+One of the best motorcycles of the 80s, the GSX-R was first shown to the press and public at the 1984 IFMA Cologne Show in Germany.
+Production of the Suzuki GSX-R750 followed in 1985 and it wasn’t made available in the US until the 1986 model year.

 The side panels below the seat were 2 large pieces of plastic and the motorcycle quickly got the nickname ‘Slabside’ on its 1985 release in the UK.

-The first 750cc Gixxers remained relatively unchanged from 1985 – 1987, then in 1988 the model received its first major modification overhaul such as a new chassis design, new bodywork and engine revisions.
+The first 750cc GSX R’s remained relatively unchanged from 1985 – 1987, then in 1988 the model received its first major modification overhaul such as a new chassis design, new bodywork and engine revisions.

 The Suzuki GSX-R750 has remained in production since 1985 with various iterations throughout the years, the model that remained most unchanged was the one produced between 2011 and 2020.

 In 2021 Suzuki celebrated its centenary year with the release of the GSX R750 100th Anniversary model, a fitting tribute to both the company and the motorcycle.